Hardy inequalities and uncertainty principles in the presence of a black hole: Heisenberg inequality

 Finally, to have equality in the Cauchy-Schwarz inequality, there must be a constant $B\in\R$ such that

 and thus

 Integrating both sides from $1$ to $r$ yields

 where $A = \psi(1) \in\R$.
 The limit condition \eqref{limit-condition-1} is readily satisfied.
-The limit condition at infinity holds if and only if $B<0$.
-The same is true for the sign condition.
+The limit condition at infinity holds if and only if $B<0$, in which case the sign condition is also satisfied.
 It follows that functions of the form

 are indeed the minimisers of the inequality.
 This completes the proof. \end{proof}

 \begin{remark} Note that, in contrast to the Euclidean case, the best constant here is $1/2$ and not $n/2$.
 However, the inequality is directly comparable to the Euclidean one: unless $r$ is comparable to $1$, the induced distance $s(r)$ quickly assumes the linear behaviour $s(r) \approx r/n$, which accounts for the missing $n$ in the constant.
 In other words, if one is not close to the event horizon, the inequality is essentially the same as the Euclidean one.
 Since the Schwarzschild metric is asymptotically flat, this is to be expected anyway.
 However, Figure 3 suggests that one need not go very far for this to happen.
 For $r\geq 2$ the approximation $s(r)\approx r/n$ seems to be quite good. \end{remark}